echemdb/website/doc/usage/database_interactions.md

 ## Database interaction

-The number of entries in the databse
+The number of entries in the databse are

 ```python
 len(db)